Our School Programs

 Appropriate for both elementary and secondary school students (Gr.
 3-12), the Take a Stand program was developed to share and treasure the natural beauty of B.C. with our youth, including its urban-nature areas and unique coastal wilderness, home to rich First Nations cultures, diverse and productive oceans, and an expansive intact temperate rainforest.

-New state-of-the-art film resources surrounding wildlife and ecological themes within the Great Bear Rainforest and Sea form part of our new educational content.
+New Virtual Reality film resources surrounding wildlife and ecological themes within the Great Bear Rainforest and Sea form part of our new educational content.

-Through school visits centred around STAND screenings, discussions with filmmakers, our Community Innovation Challenge contest, and interactive activities, we aim to foster environmental stewardship in youth across the province and empower students to become agents of effective social and environmental change in their communities.
+Through school visits centred around STAND screenings, discussions with filmmakers, our contest, and interactive activities, we aim to foster environmental stewardship in youth across the province and empower students to become agents of effective social and environmental change in their communities.

 Last but not least, thanks to the generous support of our sponsors, we are pleased to offer this program completely free of charge to participating schools!